 Try factoring market sentiment into your next content release and measure the results for yourself.

 What's the point of a lead if you can't convert them into a client?
-This issue is why we help advisors build relevant relationships with prospects, in an innovative way, which converts them into a client.
-Time.
-Well.
-Spent.
+This issue is why we help advisors use technology to build valuable relationships with prospects, which ultimately converts them into clients.

 Sonia Dumas Chief Marketing Officer